-Unless you absolutely cannot live without an all-in-one and/or portable unit, there are many better alternatives.
+Unless you absolutely cannot live without an all-in-one and/or portable unit, there are many other alternatives outside of the Crosley brand.
 In most cases, you won’t be able to hook the turntable up directly to speakers—you’ll have some kind of outboard amplifier or receiver.
 But your ears (and your vinyl!) will be glad that you took the extra steps.

 Seeing the light

 The good news out all of this is that Crosley is beginning to see the light when it comes to the vinyl resurgence.
 You don’t stay in business this long by failing to adapt to trends, so Crosley is marketing a series of bona fide audiophile turntables in the $400-ish range (made, apparently, by top manufacturer Pro-Ject).
 The very fact that they carry the Crosley name is a big deal because it’s an acknowledgement (although a slightly backhanded one) that vinyl lovers or those just getting into vinyl need better sound and build quality than what the company has been offering up until now.

 We love Crosley as a company because we are enamored with audio history, and Crosley has played an amazingly vital, trailblazing part.
 We also admire the nostalgia factor in how many of its players look.
 We appreciate how the company has been instrumental (no pun intended) in spurring interest in music on vinyl.